kevinli-webbertech/webbertech_site/13F/edgar_sec/README.md

 Stores information about companies that have investment holdings reported in 13F filings.
 Each company is uniquely identified by a CIK (Central Index Key), a 10-digit identifier assigned by the SEC.

+## lru_cache

+Cache is added for experiemental usage, but I do not have enough time to see if it makes a difference in timing.

 ## Business Logic

 This system is more like the `https://hedgefollow.com/13f`.
 It provides,